MMattLeeE/MMProjectChat/README.md

     a. work on displaying real-time clock
     b. only display welcome message when a user is validated
     c. allow user to type in the message when the username is validated

+12-07-2017: Modification

+    a.
+Reveals chatbox once the username is validated [TEMP fix..used global var] /
+    TODO:
+    a.
+Current 'login' requires two [ENTER] to reveal a textbox..needs to fix this
+    b.
+Current 'login' uses a global variable.. change this asap
+    c.
+Work on displaying a real-time clock